akshay033333/Movie_classifer/README.md

 ## Project Structure

 - `main.py`: The main script that loads the dataset, preprocesses the data, trains the neural network model, and provides a Streamlit app for user interaction.
-- `assignment_1.4.csv`: The dataset containing movie descriptions and their corresponding genres.
+- `movies.csv`: The dataset containing movie descriptions and their corresponding genres.

 ## Requirements